“Coming back to where you started is not the same as never leaving” ~ Terry Pratchett.

 When moving back home after living abroad, you’re bound to notice differences in even the smallest of things when you finally return.
 These smaller “first world problems” might be enough to make you groan but there are also meaningful dilemmas that may be reason for you to convince others why they should never become an expat.

 When an opportunity arose for me to move to Wellington, New Zealand I literally jumped at it.
 I got so used to living there after 8 months that I almost forgot what life was like back home in Australia.
 Really!
-You can read more about my experience and why earthquakes can be likened to your little brother here.
+I’ve written more about my experience in Wellington and why earthquakes can be likened to your little brother.

 Compared to others I know spending 8 months abroad is not a long time, although it was to me.
 But why?
-How is living abroad different to living at home?
+How is living abroad – even temporarily – different to living at home?

 Here are 12 surprising problems I was confronted with on my arrival home that meant I’d been away for too long.
 Maybe you’ll able to relate to these too, particularly if your trip was for business and you were fortunate enough to be put up in a hotel or serviced apartment for an extended period.

 If you want to see how many of these problems you can relate to, or are just curious about what to expect after living life abroad, read on for more!

 When moving back home after living abroad, you suddenly realise…